 DO NOT throw it on fire or leave it in similarly heated conditions.
 At 50 degrees celsius the content will become unstable

 CO2 is non-toxic, but sufficient dosage can cause asphyxia due to oxygen displacement.
 Keep away from respiratory organs.
-CO2 flashing out can be as cold as -33 degrees Celsius, therefore, to avoid frostburn, keep away from skin.
+CO2 flashing out can be as cold as -33 degrees Celsius, therefore, to avoid frostburn, avoid contact with skin.